v-raja/website/main_pages/heaviside.md

 * The assumptions we make when we analyze linear, time-invariant systems
 * How the Heaviside operator comes about
 * Examples of using the Heaviside operator
-* The motivation to develop a catalog for the operator
+* The motivation to develop a "catalog" for the operator
 * The derivation of the complete catalog through examples
 * Time delay and how that's factored into equations that use the Heaviside operator